filiphric/filiphric.com-new/content/cypress-basics-api-testing/index.md

   console.log(status) // 201
 })
 ```
 This way you don’t have to create a named alias everytime you want to get some data from the request.
-If you want to learn more about destructuring, you can read <nuxt-link to="/using-destructuring-in-cypress">of my older posts on this topic</nuxt-link>.
+If you want to learn more about destructuring, you can read [of my older posts on this topic](/using-destructuring-in-cypress).

-If you want to use data from the response elsewhere in the test, you can check out <nuxt-link to="/working-with-api-response-data-in-cypress">this post on working with API data</nuxt-link>, or <nuxt-link to="/cypress-basics-variables">this one, on using variables in Cypress</nuxt-link>.
+If you want to use data from the response elsewhere in the test, you can check out [this post on working with API data](/working-with-api-response-data-in-cypress), or [this one, on using variables in Cypress](/cypress-basics-variables).

 ## Testing response data
 Now that we have gotten data from our server, we can proceed with testing them.
 Cypress has bundled chai library, which you can use inside your `.then()` command.